-While in a foreign country, you are subject to that country's laws and regulations.
-Persons violating the law, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs are strict and convicted offenders can expect jail sentences and a fine.
-Prison conditions in the FSM meet minimal international standards.
-Legal procedures provide for due process.
+While in a foreign country, a visitor is subject to that country's laws and regulations.
+Penalties for breaking the law can be more severe than in your country for similar offenses.
+Persons violating Angolan laws, even unknowingly, may be expelled, arrested or imprisoned.
+Penalties for possession, use, or trafficking in illegal drugs in Angola are strict, and convicted offenders can expect jail sentences and heavy fines.